TinyScorpion605/GitHub-portfolio-/README.md

 I enjoy Robotic and Aerospace Engineering

 Coding in Python.
 Learning Java, HTML and C++
+Design: TinkerCad
+Hardware: Arduino

 ## 2. My Toolbox (The Tech Stack)
-A quick list of the tools you actually know how to use.
+A quick list of the tools you actually know how to use..

-* What to put:
-* Languages: (e.g., Python, C++, Scratch)
-   * Hardware: (e.g., Arduino, Raspberry Pi, VEX Robotics)
-   * Design: (e.g., Onshape, Tinkercad, AutoCAD)
-* Why: It shows a hiring manager or a club leader exactly what you can contribute to a team.

-## 3. Current Projects (The "What I'm Doing")
+## Current Projects
 A list of things you are working on right now.

 * What to put: A 1-sentence description of your current project and what step you are on (e.g., "Building a remote-controlled car—currently wiring the motors").